-Well this is the third game of the Crazy Cars game series, but using a different title.
-The game is a classic racer to which the objective is to end up the undisputed champion of highly illegal street racing (mountain roads, the desert, urban settings etc) throughout the entire U.S. using your....Lamborghini Diablo.
-The races are divided into three leagues, each one with increasingly harder opponents.
-In order to be competitive enough you must regularly upgrade your Diablo (i.e. buy turbo boosts) to keep yourself above the other racers.
-In order to participate in a race you need first to bet a few dollars (!).
-The money in the pot will be the price of the 1st place.
-So earn races, gain money, upgrade your Lambo and run like hell!
+Lamborghini American Challenge is the third game on the Crazy Cars series.
+It's a classic racer in which the objective is to drive your Lamborghini Diablo and become the undisputed champion in some highly illegal races through mountains, a desert, urban settings and highways of the U.S. Each race is divided into three leagues, each one with increasingly harder opponents.
+In order to be competitive enough you must regularly upgrade your Diablo (i.e. buy turbo boosts) to keep your car at high performance standards.
+To participate on a race you need first to bet some money (!).
+The money left in the pot will be the prize for the 1st place.
+So win races, gain money, upgrade your Lambo and run like hell!

 CPU: Various processors from Intel,AMD, Cyrix, varying from 4.77Mhz (Intel 8088) to 200Mhz (Pentium MMX) and up to 1995 (available on this site) MEMORY: 640Kb to 32MB RAM (typical up to 1996) GRAPHICS: VGA standard palette has 256 colors and supports: 640x480 (16 colors or monochrome), 640x350 in 16 colors (EGA compatability mode), 320x200 (16 or 256 colors).
 Later models (SVGA) featured 18bit color palette (262,144-color) or 24bit (16Milion colors), various graphics chips supporting hardware acceleration mainly for 3D-based graphics routines.
 SOUND: 8 to 16 bit sound cards: Ad-Lib featuring Yamaha YMF262 supporting FM synthesis and (OPL3) and 12-bit digital PCM stereo, Sound Blaster and compatibles supporting Dynamic Wavetable Synthesis, 16-bit CD-quality digital audio sampling, internal memory up to 4MB audio channels varying from 8 to 64! etc. Other notable sound hardware is the release of Gravis Ultrasound with outstanding features!